 For other platforms, such as Amazon and Facebook ads, take time to understand how to read the PPC data so you can see what your performance is for your KPIs.

 5. Understand keyword research

 This is important because different keywords have different intent.
-For example, if a customer is searching for ‘best football shirt’ they might be trying to see which football shirts are the best this season, and the results will be rankings of all the Premier League football shirts.
+For example, if a customer is searching for "best football shirt," they might be trying to see which football shirts are the best this season, and the top rankings on the search engine results page (SERP) will be of all the Premier League football shirts.

 Understanding the intent of the customer is really important for your PPC campaigns, as the keyword needs to align with your goal.

 When you’re searching for keywords, it is tempting to simply choose the highest search volume keywords because these are the ones that have the most searches per month.
 However, it is a much better tactic to target long-tail keywords that have a good customer search intent, like the example above.
 That way, your ad will get a better click-through rate and conversion, and this will improve your quality score.